iamdanielgreen/we-ll_build_a_ladder/process/level-ideas.md

 **(31/07/2025, 11:49)** Everything the player does creates sound - jumping, walking, pressing the action button.
 Even holding hands emits an "Awww" in the background.
 The point is to simply remain still (or perhaps, if holding hands, the timer only ticks down after the "Awww" sound stops playing).

 **(05/08/2025, 17:59)** As of last night, this level has been prototyped, though currently works independent of the main project (ie, level has not been attached to main sequence).
 There is currently a bug that *can* occur when the level resolves (current theory is that this has something to do with receiving inputs *after* the level is technically stopped), but I can't reliably recreate it using this method.

+**(25/08/2025, 09:01)** This level is currently an outlier compared to the rest of the game.
+There is no other level that uses the mechanic of taking *no action* as an action.
+I still like what this represents (even if it blurs the lines of what the game itself is trying to communicate), so I would like to keep it, but perhaps this isn't a tutorial level - perhaps it just sits somewhere towards the end of the game, as a curveball to the players.

 ## Game Levels